carbon-language/carbon-lang/docs/design/generics/terminology.md

 If you have an interface with type parameters, a type can have multiple impls for different combinations of type parameters.
-As a result, type parameters may not be inferred.
-Given the interface type parameters, there can only be a single implementation of the interface, which determines the values for all associated types.
-So associated types may be inferred.
+As a result, type parameters may not be deduced in a function call.
+However, if the interface parameters are specified, a type can only have a single implementation of the given interface.
+This unique implementation choice determines the values of associated types.

 ## Type constraints